roy405/Komponent/README.md

 # Functionalties
 - Web-app pages:
- - Authentication
- - Customer
-  - Product Details
-  - Shopping Cart
+ - Authentication- Users (both customers and admins) are required to login to the system using their credentials.
+Admin credentials are predefined whereas customers can create their own account from the registration page before logging in.
-  - Checkout
+ - Customer:
+  - Products List - Customers can view a list of all products that Komponent offers.
+  - Product Details - Customers can interact with a specific product from the list of products to inspect the product details in a separate page.
+  - Shopping Cart - Customers can add their desired products to the cart and then check the cart by pressing the card button.
+The cart consists of all selected products and the total price of the order.
+  - Checkout - The checkout menu requires a customer to input their shipping and billing details along with the desired payment method, upon which it calculates the shipping amount and allows the customer to place an order.
-  - User Account Management
+  - User Account Management - Customers can view their information and edit them as necessary.
-  - Order History
- - Admin
-  - Dashboard
-  - Adding Products
+  - Order History - Customers can see a list of all placed orders which consists of the order status.
-  - User List
+ - Administrators:
+  - Dashboard - Upon logging into the system, the administrators are presented with a dashboard that has information abou the most imminent items that require attention.
+  - Product Management - Administrators can add, update or delete products from the system.
+  - User List - Administrators can view a list of all users that are registered into the system.
 - Mobile-app pages:
- - Login/Registration
- - Home
- - Product Details
- - Shopping Cart
- - Checkout
+ - Login/Registration - Users can register through the registration page of the mobile application and upon a completed registration process can login to the system.
+ - Home - The home page consists of a list of all products that Kompnent offers.
+ - Product Details - Customers can interact with a specific product from the list of products to inspect the product details in a separate page.
+ - Shopping Cart - Customers can add their desired products to the cart and then check the cart by pressing the card button.
+The cart consists of all selected products and the total price of the order.
+ - Checkout - The checkout menu requires a customer to input their shipping and billing details along with the desired payment method, upon which it calculates the shipping amount and allows the customer to place an order.
- - User Management
+ - User Management - Customers can view their information and edit them as necessary.
- - Order List
+ - Order List - Customers can see a list of all placed orders which consists of the order status from the menu bar.

 # How to run